 In Ryan Coogler‘s blockbuster hit, CGI showdowns are just a means to an end; the film is an intimately constructed dialectic, weighing the ideologies of the titular Wakandan king (Chadwick Boseman) against those of his Oakland-born counterpart, Killmonger (Michael B. Jordan).
-Richly-sketched and powerful female characters enrich the conversation, an approach that too many blockbusters unfortunately forego.
-Black Panther ends with an African nation vowing to offer its talents and resources to the world, and empowering clarion call for audiences everywhere.
+Richly-sketched and powerful female characters enrich the conversation, an approach that too many blockbusters unfortunately forego. ends with an African nation vowing to offer its talents and resources to the world, and empowering clarion call for audiences everywhere.

 1. Paddington 2